IngrediCheck/IngrediCheck-Backend/supabase/tests/EndToEndTests/README.md

 - If Auth rate limits complain, slow down invite/join loops or reuse tokens across assertions within a test.
 - Use `console.warn` sparingly for debugging; clean up before committing.

-Maintaining this suite alongside ReplayTests gives fast feedback on RPC behavior while keeping regression flows stable.
+This suite provides fast feedback on RPC behavior through code-first tests that exercise the family domain endpoints.